China Landmarks - 38 Most Famous Landmarks in China

 The Lake has been a UNESCO World Heritage Site since 2011 and was recognised for being an influencer of gardens all over China, Japan, and Korea for several centuries.
 Visitors to West Lake can walk along well-maintained paths to explore numerous temples, pagodas, gardens, and artificial islands.

-☂️ Visit Xi Lake with a tour
+☂️ Visit Xi Lake on a tour

 Mount Huangshan, Huangshan